What is the meaning of Renaissance culture?

 What were the principal characteristics of Renaissance art and philosophy?

 Renaissance art is known for its use of perspective, realism, and human anatomy.
-Artists like Leonardo da Vinci studied the human body to create lifelike representations.
-Philosophically, the era embraced humanism, promoting the study of classical texts and human potential.
+Artists like Leonardo da Vinci studied the human body to create lifelike representations of it.
+Philosophically, the era was characterized by humanism, which promoted the study of classical texts and the exploration of human potential.

-How did Renaissance thought to differ from the medieval mindset?
+How did Renaissance thought differ from the medieval mindset?

 Why is the Renaissance often referred to as a period of ‘rebirth’?

 The Renaissance is called a ‘rebirth’ because it marked the revival of classical learning and art forms from ancient Greece and Rome.
-It signified a renewed interest in antiquity’s cultural and intellectual achievements.
+It signified a renewed interest in the cultural and intellectual achievements of the ancient world.
 This period revitalized European society with new ideas and artistic expressions.

 What role did Renaissance culture play in the development of the modern world?